SCAI-Lab/ai_agent_chatbot/chatbot/README.md

 ## Parallel Timeline

 The diagram below mirrors the execution order inside [`chatbot/main.py`](main.py), highlighting how startup model loading and per-request inference overlap.
+Emotion models load in parallel right after the Big5 model, and the milestone shows that Whisper waits for both to finish.
+During inference, Whisper transcription and speech-emotion logits start together, while text-emotion and personality tasks only begin after transcription completes.
 Durations use relative units purely for visualization.

 ```mermaid
 gantt